dsmorgan/yacgb/README.md

 ```
 The bot can be installed in different ways in AWS, as well as can be run locally.

-## Deploy in AWS, using helper scripts
+## Deploy in AWS, using supplied helper scripts
 If not setup already, configure your awscli client.
 At a minimum, you'll need to set your region, access key and secret.

 ```shell